 It's a pain in the ass for me to make it to a Mets game.
-From the time I leave my house for the 45 minute drive to the train station in Fairfield, CT, to the time I roll back into my driveway, it's usually about 10 or 11 hours later.
+From the time I leave my house for the 45-minute drive to the train station in Fairfield, CT, to the time I roll back into my driveway, it's usually about 10 or 11 hours later.
 Still, it's doable, and I'll likely be doing it again in 2021.
 For people in small cities and towns located far from any major league park, that's not doable.
 Their real connection to Major League Baseball truly is watching the young future Major Leaguers who pass through play in their local minor league ballpark.
 Breaking that connection is another nail in the coffin of Baseball's former status as America's pastime.

-Look, I understand that the staffing so many affiliates was, in many ways, an inefficient way to develop players.
+Look, I understand that staffing so many affiliates was, in many ways, an inefficient way to develop players.
 The vast majority of the players in the lower levels of the minors weren't going any further up the chain.
 When I was doing some research on Kingsport for this post, I was clicking through the year by year rosters on BaseballCube.com.
-I follow the Mets prospects, and I still only recognized a few names here and there.
+I follow the Mets prospects, and I still only recognize a few names here and there.
 Eliminating a couple of teams probably makes the whole operation more efficient.
 While there will be fewer playing opportunities, I can see teams doing things like having more players in the complex, doing the type of work they had to do this year, thanks to the virus.

 If a prospect at one of your affiliates is really struggling, I could see them bringing him back in for extended work rather than just leaving him to sink or swim.
 Perhaps some players rotate between the complex and A-ball squads.
 No doubt teams like the Mets can make the new system work to their advantage.
-Hopefully it might even result in better pay and working conditions for minor league ballplayers, although that remains to be seen.
+Hopefully, it might even result in better pay and working conditions for minor league ballplayers, although that remains to be seen.

 According to what I've been reading, teams will be limited to 150 minor leaguers on their rosters in the states, not counting players in facilities outside of the country such as the Dominican Republic, where the Mets maintain a complex.
-Presumably there will be more players available to play in Independent Leagues but, as Will Savage points out in his op-ed, a lot of players just won't make that choice to keep their slim baseball hopes alive.
+Presumably, there will be more players available to play in Independent Leagues but, as Will Savage points out in his op-ed, a lot of players just won't make that choice to keep their slim baseball hopes alive.
 For those that do, making any sort of viable living and playing in decent facilities is going to be dependent on how much support Major League Baseball actually comes through with.

-I'm sure that the people that run MLB and it's baseball clubs aren't really worried about what happens to places like Norwich, CT, that invested a lot of money into a beautiful new facility a few years ago, only to be facing a stark reality of trying to make a go in unaffiliated ball.
+I'm sure that the people that run MLB and its baseball clubs aren't really worried about what happens to places like Norwich, CT, that invested a lot of money into a beautiful new facility a few years ago, only to be facing a stark reality of trying to make a go in unaffiliated ball.
 I wrote about how difficult that is in my area a while back.
 The most likely resolution, quite frankly, is that the team fails and the ballpark goes dark except for occasional local high school and college games.
 Savage actually played a couple of seasons in Norwich and praises what a marvelous facility it is, so no one can pretend this has anything to do with upgrading playing conditions.

 I'm not sure what the playing conditions are wherever Savage's "baseball mom" Carrie lives, but I understand very well that life for her and other folks who live in small towns being abandoned by MLB will be less satisfying without the presence of the game they once cared deeply about that couldn't be bothered to return that loyalty.
-If I owned a MLB ballclub, at the very least I'd be investigating ways to invest a few sponsorship dollars into these newly independent minor league cities, to maintain some ties and let them know that they haven't been completely forgotten.
+If I owned an MLB ballclub, at the very least I'd be investigating ways to invest a few sponsorship dollars into these newly independent minor league cities, to maintain some ties and let them know that they haven't been completely forgotten.